ChyauAng/suika/README.md

-# myReactor: a reactor implementation
+# myReactorServer: a http server implementation based on myReactor
-## myServer: a http server implementation based on myReactor
+## myReactor: a reactor implementation

 ## 测试环境
 * OS：Ubuntu 16.10